 War has changed, probably irreversibly.
 The prospect of defeat in Afghanistan for NATO and the U.S is now real.
 Wars amongst the people and Improvised Explosive Devices have negated Western militaries’ once all powerful control of the battlespace and turned soldiers into little more than heavily laden slow-moving targets.

 Meanwhile a lightly armed, agile militia called the Taliban are using every trick they can to win.
 They use children proxy bombers, they use human shields, they lay ambushes for NATO soldiers returning Taliban dead to their mosques.
 They do not care for the Geneva Convention, nor human rights.
 And it pays off.

 And they have time and a long term view of strategy.

 The only time the West fights to win is in a war of necessity, such as in World War 2.
 Then the rules are bent and the gloves come off, for a period.
 This is usually acceptable, if unknown, to the population the state is acting to protect.
 This happens in a war of survival; survival of the fittest, the most adaptable.

 A government should not go into a war if it is not a war of survival, if it is not prepared to fight to win.
 It owes that to those risking their lives on its behalf.

 Unless there is a change in how it perceives the nature of warfare, the West will lose the war in Afghanistan, despite declaring victory, and spend the next 10 years in splendid isolation wondering what went wrong.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.